 Donald Trump announces $3-billion defence deal with India, calls Modi ‘tough negotiator’

-The US president also announced that both the countries were chalking out ‘the biggest every trade deals’ during his visit to India.
+The US president also announced that both the countries were chalking out ‘the biggest ever trade deals’ during his visit to India.

 Donald Trump on Monday said that the United States will sign a $3-billion defence deal with India.
 Trump, along with First Lady Melania Trump, is on his first visit to India.